communotey/Branding/README.md

 ###Technical Details

 * **Font**: Josefin Sans
-* Height of symbol should match the height of the t of communote
+* **Font-Size**: font height of tallest letter should match the height of the symbol
+* **Spacing**: the space between the symbol and the text should be the same as the spacing between the letters

 ####Colours: